COVID-19 RESOURCE PAGE

-While church looks different for many of us this Lenten season, the Synod has worked to develop resources to help leaders and members stay connected and resilient during COVID-19.
+While church looks different for many of us during this time, the Synod has worked to develop resources to help leaders and members stay connected and resilient during COVID-19.
 In addition to timely messages from Presiding Bishop Elizabeth Eaton, the ELCA website has a broad selection of worship resources, Bible studies, prayer ventures, and faith practices that can be used in your home or in virtual sessions with others.
 Visit www.elca.org and remember that we are #ELCAChurchTogether.

 The Florida-Bahamas Synod has also compiled resources for individuals and congregations - including a list of churches who are live-streaming worship services.
 For additional information, visit the Florida-Bahamas Synod website here.

 We recently received this message from Churchwide which they have also published in Bold Connections and have posted on their website and want to share it with you.
 As we are preparing to publish this issue of Tapestry, the number of cases and deaths due to COVID-19 in Florida continue to rise.
 We can only add our recommendation to seriously consider other ways to meet rather than in person until the numbers are down.

 The churchwide executive board of Women of the ELCA strongly encourages congregational units to carefully monitor current federal, state, and local governmental orders and recommendations in light of the COVID-19 pandemic, along with the recommendations of their synod.